 SQUID-5 structure-from-motion point clouds, bathymetric maps, orthomosaics, and underwater photos of coral reefs in Florida, 2019

-Georeferenced orthophotos were created from structure-from-motion (SfM) data using seafloor images collected using the new 5-camera system SfM Quantitative Underwater Imaging Device with Five Cameras (SQUID-5).
-Images were collected in July 2019 by towing the SQUID-5 in 3 to 4 meters of water off of Islamorada in the Florida Keys during 3 days.
+Structure-from-Motion (SfM) bathymetric maps were created using seafloor images collected using the new 5-camera system SfM Quantitative Underwater Imaging Device with Five Cameras (SQUID-5).
+Images were collected during July 2019 by towing the SQUID-5 in 3 to 4 meters of water off of Islamorada in the Florida Keys during 3 days.
 The five cameras were synchronized together and with a survey-grade Global Positioning System (GPS).
 Images were collected over diverse benthic settings, including living and senile reefs, rubble, and sand.
-Orthomosaics were created from the photos using SfM photogrammetric software.
+Bathymetric maps were created from the photos using SfM photogrammetric software.

-These orthophotos were produced to assess the accuracy, precision, and effectiveness of the new SQUID-5 camera platform.
+These bathymetric maps were produced to assess the accuracy, precision, and effectiveness of the new SQUID-5 camera platform.

 Warrick, J.A., Ritchie, A.C., Dailey, E.T., Hatcher, G.A., Kranenburg, C., Zawada, D.G., and Yates, K.K., 2020, SQUID-5 structure-from-motion point clouds, bathymetric maps, orthomosaics, and underwater photos of coral reefs in Florida, 2019: U.S. Geological Survey data release, https://doi.org/10.5066/P9V7K7EG